thumblemonks/riot/README.markdown

 Sometimes it's more clear to say "this **should** be that" and sometimes it's better to say "**asserts** this is that".
 I promise you that Riot will get no more redundant than this, but also that besides speed, Riot will aim at being expressive with a minimal amount of syntax.

+The other important thing to note in the examples above is the use of the `topic`.
+Calling `topic` within any assertion will actually return the value of whatever was evaluated and returned from calling setup in the given context.
+In the examples above, `User.new` was returned, and is therefor accessible as the `topic`.

 I'm going to use `asserts` for the rest of this introduction, but you should know that you can replace any instance of `asserts` with `should` and nothing would change.

+#### Example: Shortcut - Asserting the topic itself

+Over the course of developing Riot it became somewhat obvious to some of us that we were creating assertions that returned the `topic` just so we could assert things about the topic itself.
+For instance, were doing this:

+    context "a billionaire" do
+      setup { MoneyMaker.build(:billionaire) }

+      should("be a Billionaire") { topic }.kind_of(Billionaire)
+    end

+This is awfully redundant - not to mention, contrived.
+So, we wrote a shortcut to generate an assertion that returns topic.
+This means we can now do this:

+    context "a billionaire" do
+      setup { MoneyMaker.build(:billionaire) }
+      topic.kind_of(Billionaire)
+    end

 #### Example: Equality